 Writer and Director Sujeeth’s previous film, ‘Run Raja Run’, had a fresh flair in its writing.
 The smartness is visible here too in the opening sequences which are smart and fun, but they are short-lived.
 There are glimpses of what Saaho is trying to be.
 An example is a scene where Ashok and Amrita meet for the first time, with soothing and romantic music playing in the background.
 The smartness has somewhere vanished between the script and the screen.

 The worst aspect of Saaho is the way the characters are written, with a dozen characters in it, not a single character is fleshed out.
 These characters, whose names I don’t remember, have significant screentime.
 Yet, they make absolutely no impact on the proceedings.
 The antagonist is the emblamatic villain.
 What’s his deal?
 He is evil.
 What does he do?
 Doesn’t matter; he is evil.
 There is a scene in which one of the guards is simply shot and killed because he laughed at the villain as he is discussing a plan.
 These people are stupids.
 Just brainless, dumb, idiotic, foolish, irrelevant, laughable, ludicrous and senseless.
 These characters, I mean.

 The Waaji city, which is built up as a deadly place, is never fully explored barring the glossy interior sets.
 The score sounds more of electronic noise that fills up the auditorium than music that is trying to enhance the scene’s emotion.
 For a moment, I wondered why the movie is this complicated, only with the proceedings, I realised it’s not the complexity, but the hazy narration that’s bothering.
 The issue here is not the physics or gravity dynamics; it’s outright silly.

 As mentioned, Saaho keeps you gripped for 15 minutes.
-With a runtime of 171 minutes, that’s less than 10%.
+At an undeserving runtime of 171 minutes, that’s less than 10%.